-3.4.1 Assumptions
+3.5 Assumptions

-• A.Secure-Channel - External Protection during Secure Channel Communication
+A.Secure-Channel - External Protection during the Secure Channel

 It is assumed that U.Host-Device supports the trusted communication channel with the TOE by protecting the confidentiality and the integrity of the transmitted data.

 In particular, U.Host-Device is assumed to correctly protect the secure channel in order to prevent data modification, disclosure, insertion, deletion and replaying.